Original Paper

 Second Experiment

 Cronbach alpha for the ARI scale was 0.783 overall and ranged from 0.711 to 0.836 for the 6 subdimensions (ie, interest, usability, emotional investment, focus of attention, presence and flow), indicating acceptable reliability.
-The mean values for engagement, engrossment, and total immersion with the subdimensions of interest, usability, emotional investment, focus of attention, presence, and flow (see Table 2) were similar to the research by Georgiou and Kyza [20] using the ARI to investigate immersion in AR experiences but noticeably lower than that found in the research of Salar et al [31].
+The mean values for engagement, engrossment, and total immersion with the subdimensions of interest, usability, emotional investment, focus of attention, presence, and flow (see

-Focus of attention4.954 (0.300)
+Focus of attention | 4.954 (0.300) |

-However, males reported higher mean values than females on all 3 constructs of the immersion model (see Figure 7).
-These differences were significant in the case of engagement (Student t test P=.048, P<.05) and total immersion (Student t test P=.033, P<.05; see Table 3 and Figure 7).
+).
+These differences were significant in the case of engagement (Student t test P=.048, P<.05) and total immersion (Student t test P=.033, P<.05; see and ).Construct | Male | Female | Student t test | ||

 adf: degree of freedom.